kaiorosa1/100-days-of-code/log.md

 ### Day 36: February 28, 2019

 **Today's Progress**: I've finally finished the challenge about higher order functions and it was a very simple solution.
+And I spent more time doing more challenges which have been more challenging than usual and I like it.

 **Thoughts**: I've spent an hour trying to solve a simple problem.
+They are definitely harder than the previous ones.

 **Link(s) to work**: Commit on Github :